Coherent-Partners/spark-service-promotion/docs/GITHUB_ACTIONS.md

 ### Configuration

 To demonstrate the promotion workflow in this example, we use 2 repo environments:
-SIT (source) and UAT (target) with their respective Spark settings and bearer tokens.
+SIT (source) and UAT (target) with their respective Spark settings and authorization schemes.

 - The `SPARK_SETTINGS` is a stringified object compliant with the SDK client configuration.
   For example, the settings for the source tenant (SIT) can be defined as follows: